Shreeya146/Elevator-Surveillance-System/README.md

 ---

-## ⚙️ Installation & Setup
+##  Installation & Setup

 Follow these steps to set up and run the Smart Elevator Surveillance System on your ESP32:

-### 1️⃣ Clone Repository
+### 1️.
+Clone Repository
 ```bash
 git clone https://github.com/Shreeya146/smart-elevator-surveillance.git
 ```
-#2️⃣ Open Code
+### 2. Open Code

-Open Arduino IDE
+-Open Arduino IDE

-Go to File → Open
+-Go to File → Open

-Select the .ino file from the /code folder
+-Select the .ino file from the /code folder

-3️⃣ Install Required Libraries
+### 3. Install Required Libraries

-In Arduino IDE, install the following from Library Manager:
+-In Arduino IDE, install the following from Library Manager:

-Wire.h (for I2C communication)
+-Wire.h (for I2C communication)

-Adafruit_ADXL345_U.h (for accelerometer)
+-Adafruit_ADXL345_U.h (for accelerometer)

-WiFi.h (for ESP32 Wi-Fi)
+-WiFi.h (for ESP32 Wi-Fi)

-BlynkSimpleEsp32.h (for IoT notifications)
+-BlynkSimpleEsp32.h (for IoT notifications)

-4️⃣ Configure Wi-Fi & Blynk Token
+### 4. Configure Wi-Fi & Blynk Token

-Open the .ino file and update these values: char ssid[] = "YourWiFi";
+char ssid[] = "YourWiFi";
 char pass[] = "YourPassword";
 #define BLYNK_AUTH_TOKEN "YourBlynkToken"

-5️⃣ Upload Code to ESP32
+### 5. Upload Code to ESP32

-Connect ESP32 to your PC using USB
+-Connect ESP32 to your PC using USB

-Select the correct COM Port and ESP32 Dev Module board
+-Select the correct COM Port and ESP32 Dev Module board

-Click Upload
+-Click Upload

-6️⃣ Connect Sensors
+### 6. Connect Sensors

-Wire the sensors to ESP32 as shown in /hardware/wiring-diagram.png
+-Wire the sensors to ESP32 as shown in /hardware/wiring-diagram.png

-Power up the system and open Serial Monitor
+-Power up the system and open Serial Monitor